 Anxiety, in all its different forms, is one of the most common mental health challenges today.

-This kind of therapy relies heavily on the patient’s experience and behavior.
+This kind of therapy relies heavily on the client’s experience and behavior.
 So, let’s have a look at what that’s like for a person with anxiety.

 How does a person with anxiety act?